-Boulder City Access, [(A)(8) page 241]
+Boulder City Access [(A)(8) on Page 241]

 Traverse Route Notes

 The ascent up the Northeast Rib of Boulder Basin Peak was Class 3.
 I started from the 9,800-foot spring (the highest spring shown on the map).

 Going up and over the next bump (10,960+) is Class 3.

 The East Ridge of Silver Peak is jagged.
 This forced me to start traversing on the south side of the ridge.
 Due to the ragged terrain, it is difficult to see the route above you, so a GPS app/device is handy to avoid gaining the ridge too soon.
 Eventually, you must make some exposed scrambling moves as you head straight up toward the summit.

 The East Ridge of Lorenzo Peak is similar to the route up Silver Peak, with towers that need to be avoided on the south side.
 Fortunately the rock here is more solid.
 After skirting the towers, you can regain the ridge (at about 10,700 feet) and enjoy a fun knife-edged scramble to the summit.
 I don’t want to declare a rating for this route because there are alternative ways one could try.
 However, anyone attempting the traverse from Silver Peak to Lorenzo should be prepared to make some Class 4 moves.

 On the return trip, I dropped off the north side of Silver Peak’s West Ridge, as shown on the map.
 The descent followed a loose gully with variable scree-skiing.
 The basin I crossed is one giant boulder field, but this shortcut is well worth it as it eliminates most of the time-consuming ridge scrambling.
 Exiting the basin requires only 200 feet of uphill.
 It is steep Class 2 in and out.